joinpursuit/Pursuit-Core-iOS/lessons/numbers/full-lesson.md

 * Take the code block above and test different mins and maxes.
 Use UInt, UInt8, UInt16, UInt32, and UInt64
 * Compare them to their corresponding signed type, e.g. UInt8 to Int8.

-### Integer Storage

-Let's take a moment to look at the storage of numbers.
-TODO: Image for bit placement like in the BNR book

 ## Creating instances of ```Int```